 COMMENTS FROM GOOGLE PLUS

 But now in China, Chinese medicine is struggling to survive in a society dominated by multinational drug companies.

-Chairman Mao, the founder of PRC, was a passionate promoter of traditional Chinese medicine.
-However, as the big drug companies have gained the increasingly dominant market position in China, Chinese medicine has been deliberately suppressed by the allies of the multinationals in the Chinese government and the community.
+Chairman Mao, the founder of the PRC, was a passionate promoter of traditional Chinese medicine.
+However, as the big drug companies have gained an increasingly dominant market position in China, Chinese medicine has been deliberately suppressed by the allies of the multinationals in the Chinese government and the community.

-Today many Chinese on the commanding positions, whether in politics or academics or arts, don’t seem to have a capacity to recognize or reject a course according to its own merit but mindlessly follow the lead of the West.
+Today many Chinese in the commanding positions, whether in politics or academics or arts, don’t seem to have the capacity to recognize or reject a course according to its own merit but mindlessly follow the lead of the West.